 There’s so much to love about Austin.
 This capital city has been growing rapidly in recent years, and the rich history and laid-back Texan vibe is what draws visitors in from around the globe.
 Well-known as a live music, foodie, and entertainment destination, there is so much to experience in Austin.
 It’s easy to get swept away and even overwhelmed with planning your time here, which is where an Austin DMC can help.
-Goen South DMC knows Austin inside and out; we’re locals, and we want to show you a local experience in this one-of-a-kind city.
+Goen South Events is an Austin DMC and we know Austin inside and out; we’re locals, and we want to show you a local experience in this one-of-a-kind city.

 Because there is so much to do and see in Austin, choosing an area in which to spend your time can be a daunting task.
 These are the most popular districts in Austin, each with its own unique attractions, restaurants, hotels, entertainment and nightlife, and personality.
 The Goen South DMC team will help you discover an area in town that is the best fit for you and your group.
 For your next Austin visit, here are the top neighborhoods we recommend: